kaaloo/p3_collab-compet/REPORT.md

 ## Results

 The agent solved the Tennis environment in 1748 episodes.
-The following screenshots illustrate the episode (blue) and running mean over 100 episode (orange) scores, agent losses, and the critic loss.
+The following Tensorboard screenshots illustrate the episode (blue) and running mean over 100 episode (orange) scores, agent losses, and the critic loss.
+Note that since the `episodes_per_update` hyperparameter is set to 2, the range of the x axis in the following graphs corresponds to the episode number / 2.
+So episode 1748 will show up in the graphs as episode 874.

 ### Episode and Running Mean Scores